Minecraft Redstone Circuit Designer and Simulator (2D)

 - Right-click components to rotate them or change their mode

-- Use the simulation controls to test your circuit
+- Use the simulation controls to test your circuit (play, pause, step, and tick speed)

 - Save or share your designs with other players